inlinedio/ikv-store/README.md

  - Automatic data-tiering and zero-copy disk reads.
 IKV's memory-mapped index keeps frequently accessed data in memory and the rest automatically spills to disk (no need for configuration).
  - Auto-scaling friendly.
 IKV can be used as a library, i.e. it auto-scales with your existing application cluster.
 Traditional database clusters need to be provisioned for peak-load at all times.

-#### Embedded and blaing fast
+#### Embedded and blazing fast
 IKV can serve read requests without making any network calls, and can provide **single-digit microsecond** P99 read latency, when your dataset can fit in memory (sub-millisecond when used with Flash/SSD).
 This is **100x faster than existing solutions like Redis**.
 (See [benchmarks](#benchmarks--100x-faster-than-redis) below)

 IKV is heavily optimized for read performance (latency and throughput):
  - Zero network latency for reads (even on a cold start).
 No overhead of network hops, encryption and minimal ser-deserialization.
- - Frequently accessed data occupies local memory
+ - Frequently accessed data occupies local memory.
  - No need for index compaction (like LSM tree based stores), hence there is no resource saturation.
  - No Garbage Collection.
-IKV is written in Rust, with client SDKs Java, Go & Python
+IKV is written in Rust with client SDKs in Python, Go and Java.

-#### Fully Managed
+#### Fully-managed, more than a library
+Traditional embedded databases (like RocksDB or LevelDB) are just libraries, IKV does way more:
+ - Data is fully persistent.
+Write once and read forever, without the need to perform any explicit backups or snapshots.
+ - Geo-replicated.
+IKV's underlying data-plane (IKV Cloud or self-hosted) replicates your data globally across your application clusters.
-IKV is more than just a library - it handles all data management aspects for you.
-It provides "write once, read forever" semantics, i.e. data is fully persistent (stored in IKV cloud).
-It replicates data across your fleet of application containers (globally).
-IKV scales horizontally for large datasets (with partitions) and high read/write traffic (with replication).
-This makes IKV unique as compared to other "library-only" embedded databases (ex.
-LevelDB, RocksDB or LMDB).
+ - Horizontal scaling - IKV scales horizontally for large datasets (with partitions) and high read/write traffic (with replication).

-In short, you get the performance benefits of embedded DB architecture, plus all the ease & reliability of a cloud hosted client-server DB architecture.

 #### Usecases for IKV
+IKV's primary usecase is for storing ML features for online retrieval - as part of ML inference/scoring for applications like recommendation engines, search, ecommerce, etc.
-Typical usecases include recommendation-engines, ML inference (feature stores), information-retrieval related tasks or fast general-purpose caching (anything with tight latency requirements that does not need strong read-after-write consistency or transactions).
+It can also be used for fast general-purpose storage/caching - anything with tight latency requirements and doesn't need read-after-write consistency.

 ## Benchmarks | 100x faster than Redis
 IKV provides single-digit microsecond response-time at P99 and is 100x faster than Redis.
 Read our full benchmarking setup and report [here](https://docs.google.com/document/d/1aDsS0V-AybpvXEwblBlahGLpKH5NmUmi6mTWGsbABGk/edit#heading=h.ey4ngxmm384e).